belindabehree/Cute-animal-affirmation/README.md

-"cute animal videos when complete goals"
+"cute animal videos when complete goals on Remnote"